 Rosel Hoffberger Schewel ’71 MEd, ’83 EdS, a champion of education, diversity, arts, and many other causes, died Thursday, September 28, 2017.
-In addition to being a Lynchburg College graduate and a longtime member of the Board of Trustees, she was a philanthropist and leader who spurred many programs in the Lynchburg community.
+In addition to being a University of Lynchburg graduate and a longtime member of the Board of Trustees, she was a philanthropist and leader who spurred many programs in the Lynchburg community.

 A memorial service will be held Monday, October 2, at 11 a.m. at Temple Agudath Sholom in Lynchburg.

 She was a faculty member in the School of Education and Human Development from 1973 to 1992 and served as mentor, facilitator, and leader.
 She provided leadership for numerous projects at the College, such as building the Thompson education building, starting the nursing program, and instituting the faculty-in-residence program.
-Schewel also served on the Lynchburg College Board of Trustees for 36 years, from 1980 to 2016, and was chair of the board from 1998 to 2002.
+Schewel also served on the University of Lynchburg Board of Trustees for 36 years, from 1980 to 2016, and was chair of the board from 1998 to 2002.

-Outside of Lynchburg College, she devoted herself to philanthropy and volunteer work for causes such as civic engagement, civil rights, and education.
+Outside of University of Lynchburg, she devoted herself to philanthropy and volunteer work for causes such as civic engagement, civil rights, and education.
 She was a founder of the Lynchburg League of Women Voters and the first woman to serve as president of the Agudath Sholom Congregation.
 She served organizations such as New Vistas School, the Anne Spencer Foundation, and the Governor’s Commission of Education for All Virginians.
 In recent years she helped start Beacon of Hope, an organization devoted to helping all Lynchburg City Schools graduates pursue post-secondary education.